Residential respite for children and young adults

 Currently we will provide respite to children with disabilities funded through the Needs Assessment and Service Coordination service (NASC) aged from 0-21 years.

-However we know that 21-25 is a time a huge changes and transitions.
+However we know that 21-25 is a time of huge changes and transitions.
 So in negotiation with you and the NASC we can continue to provide respite up to the age of 25.

 We are planning to offer a number of respite options from planned to crisis as we build capacity.
 We can even look at providing afternoon or day respite as we know how hard it can be to get child minders or baby sitters.